Programme

 Course learning outcomes

-The student will be able to: distinguish different functions of inventory in different supply chain environments explain how inventories can be used to manage supply chain performance use models to analyze inventory systems quantitatively and interpret results determine the right inventory levels to achieve given performance objectives -
+On completion of the course unit successful students will be able to: distinguish different functions of inventory in different supply chain environments, explain how inventories can be used to manage supply chain performance, use models to analyse inventory systems quantitatively and interpret results, determine the right inventory policies to achieve given performance objectives. -

 Description